floswald/NumericalMethods/website/index.md

 * [**Statistics with Julia**](https://statisticswithjulia.org) (2021), Yoni Nazarathy and Hayden Klok, Springer.
 * [**Quantitative Economics with Julia**](https://julia.quantecon.org/intro.html) by Perla, Sargent and Stachurski is a wonderful resource and we use it a lot in this course.

+## Code of Conduct

+If you decide to participate in this course, I expect you to abide by the following minimal code of conduct.

+1. Be polite to the other class participants.
+2. While in class, do not spend time on messaging apps, chat rooms, computer games, or similar content.

+You can expect your instructor to abide by the same code of conduct, so this is a matter of mutual respect.
+If you are found in breach of the above you will be given a single warning, and I will ask you to no longer join the course after a second time.
+Your grade will be "fail".

 ## License